40 Wall Street: Site

-40 Wall Street is in the Financial District of Manhattan, in the middle of the block bounded by Pine Street to the north, William Street to the east, Wall Street to the south, and Nassau Street to the west.
+40 Wall Street is in the Financial District of Manhattan in New York City, New York, U.S. It occupies the middle of the block bounded by Pine Street to the north, William Street to the east, Wall Street to the south, and Nassau Street to the west.
 The site is L-shaped, with a longer facade on Pine Street than on Wall Street.
 The lot measures 209 ft on Pine Street and 150 ft on Wall Street.
 Originally, the site measured 194 ft on Pine Street and 150 feet on Wall Street.
 The lot has a total area of 34360 ft2.

-40 Wall Street is surrounded by numerous buildings, including Federal Hall National Memorial and 30 Wall Street to the west; 44 Wall Street and 48 Wall Street to the east; 28 Liberty Street to the north; and 23 Wall Street and 15 Broad Street to the south.
-The site slopes down southward, so that the Pine Street entrance is on the second floor while the Wall Street entrance is on the first floor.
-Prior to the current building's completion, the site had been occupied by numerous smaller office buildings.
-The southern part of the site contained the eight-story Gallatin Bank Building at 34–36 Wall Street, designed by Cady, Berg & See and completed in 1887; the nine-story Marshall Field Building at 38 Wall Street; the Bank of the Manhattan Company's original headquarters at 40 Wall Street; and a 13-story building to the east.
+40 Wall Street is surrounded by several buildings, including Federal Hall and 30 Wall Street to the west; 44 Wall Street and 48 Wall Street to the east; 55 Wall Street to the southeast; 28 Liberty Street to the north; and 23 Wall Street and 15 Broad Street to the south.
+The site slopes down southward so that the Pine Street entrance is on the second floor while the Wall Street entrance is on the first floor.

+Prior to the current building's completion, the site was occupied by numerous smaller office buildings.
+The southern part of the site was occupied by the eight-story Gallatin Bank Building at 34–36 Wall Street, designed by Cady, Berg & See and completed in 1887; the nine-story Marshall Field Building at 38 Wall Street; the Manhattan Company's original headquarters at 40 Wall Street; and a 13-story building to the east.
 The northern portion contained a 13-story building at 25 Pine Street, a 12-story building at 27–29 Pine Street, and the 13-story Redmond Building at 31–33 Pine Street.